KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 The dynamic principle by which **latent essence** in **Zero**
 becomes **active being**.

-It is the **initiating pulse** that actualizes a soul’s trajectory,
+It is the **initiating pulse** that actualizes a soul's trajectory,
 driving it toward **integrative return** or **fragmentation**
 depending on **resonance**.